 I first tasted Piccadilly Carrot Souffle side dish at a Piccadilly Cafeteria in WPB, Florida several years ago and spent the next 6 months trying every recipe I could find that might be “it.”
 Then a lady posted it to a recipe list I was on, and EUREKA!! “it” was finally found.
 I have tweaked it a wee bit to make it less sweet than the original recipe.
 This is a perennial favorite, enjoyed by everyone, even kids who don’t like veggies.

-Piccadilly Carrot Souffle
+Family favorite Carrot Souffle

 Thanks to Pegger for sharing this recipe.